csev/sakai-scripts/README.md

     java -version
     javac -version

 * Make sure you have Maven (mvn) installed.
+If you have Homebrew installed, you can use

+    brew install maven

-Here are the instructions for Mac:
+* If you don't have Homebrew, here are the instructions for various ways to install mvn for Mac:

     http://stackoverflow.com/questions/8826881/maven-install-on-mac-os-x